Collapse of rock mass weakened due to freezing may have caused U'khand flash floods: Scientists | Science-Environment

 Collapse of rock mass weakened due to freezing may have caused U'khand flash floods: Scientists

-A rock mass, weakened due to years of freezing and thawing of snow, may have led to the creation of a weak zone, triggering its collapse that resulted in flash floods in Uttarakhand's Chamoli district on Sunday, initial observations by scientists of the Wadia Institute of Himalayan Geology (WIHG) suggest.
+A rock mass weakened over a period of time due to freezing and thawing of snow must have led to the creation of a ''weak zone'', triggering its collapse, which resulted in the formation of a temporary dam that eventually breached, causing the deadly floods in Uttarakhand's Chamoli district on Sunday, initial observations by scientists of the Wadia Institute of Himalayan Geology (WIHG) suggest.

-The crashing rock mass also brought earth and mounds of snow with it.
-The friction may have resulted in heating, which could have caused the floods, the observations suggest.
+Kalachand Sain, Director of the WIHG, said the incident occurred adjacent to the Raunthi glacier.
+The area also has glaciers that feed the Rishi Ganga river, which ultimately joins the Dhauli Ganga.

-Scientists from the institute conducted a helicopter survey of the area to find clues as to what led to the deadly flash floods that swept everything in its way.
+Sain said the avalanche must have taken place in the wee hours of Sunday while the temporary dam must have breached between 10-11 am.

-So far, the flash floods have claimed 28 lives with around 170 people still missing.
-Kalachand Sain, Director of the WIHG, said the glaciers where the incident occurred feed the Rishi Ganga river that ultimately joins the Dhauli Ganga.
+Two teams comprising five glaciologists of the WIHG are at the site conducting observations.
+The teams carried out a helicopter survey of the area on Tuesday to find clues as to what led to the massive flash floods that swept everything on the way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)